-When Judge Kay Woodbury (Jaclyn Smith - Before He Wakes) finds herself forced to place troubled foster child Sally (Lyndsy Fonseca) in a Juvenile Correctional Facility because there is no one else to take her she finds herself doing the unthinkable and taking her in herself.
-Despite being a solitary woman Kay bonds with Sally and is determined to help her, not only by discovering out why she is so troubled but why she ended up in Foster care in the first place.
+When Judge Kay Woodbury (Jaclyn Smith - Before He Wakes) finds herself forced to place Sally (Lyndsy Fonseca), a troubled foster child, in a Juvenile Correctional Facility as there is no one else to take her she finds herself doing the unthinkable and taking her in herself.
+Despite being a solitary woman Kay bonds with Sally and is determined to help her, not only by discovering out why she is so troubled but why she ended up in foster care in the first place.
 But it is not just Sally who is getting the help because being around Sally brings out a different side to the workaholic Kay.

 As TV movies go "Ordinary Miracles" is a prime example of what is both good and bad about them.
-The storyline which sees a Judge take in a troubled young girl is full of charm as they end up helping each other and there is also a pleasant feel good message about it.
-But it is overly sweet, very obvious and suffers from a script which works through the basics but never really delves beneath the surface level of the story or characters.
+Here we have a storyline which sees a workaholic Judge take in a troubled young girl is full of charm as they end up helping each other which ends up delivering a pleasant feel good message.
+But at the same time it is overly sweet, very obvious and suffers from a script which works through the basics but never seeks to delve beneath the surface level of the story or characters.
+It means that this is the sort of movie where Sally does something wrong and messes up but Kay doesn't tell her of, it simply doesn't ring true.
 As such whilst "Ordinary Miracles" is entertaining and a pleasant movie it's also pretty forgettable, the sort of movie you watch to pass some time or have on in the background whilst doing something else.

-What this all boils down to is that "Ordinary Miracles" is every ounce a TV movie with a feel good storyline which whilst entertaining is also quite forgettable.
-The storyline whilst obvious is charming and the performances add to that charm although that doesn't disguise the fact that it's not real and also quite forced.
+What this all boils down to is that "Ordinary Miracles" is every ounce a TV movie with a feel good storyline which whilst entertaining and charming is also quite forgettable.